-There are important advance directives which include the following:
+There are essential advance directives which include the following:

-- Durable General Power of Attorney – A Durable General Power of Attorney (POA) appoints an agent (often referred to as an attorney-in-fact) and empowers that person to handle all of your financial affairs.
-A POA can be active upon execution or it can spring into action, meaning that your attorney-in-fact may only act after, for instance, two physicians concur that you do not have the capacity to manage your own financial affairs.
+Durable General Power of Attorney – A Durable General Power of Attorney (POA) appoints an agent (often referred to as an attorney-in-fact).
+It empowers that person to handle all of your financial affairs.
+A POA can be activated upon execution, or it can spring into action, meaning that your attorney-in-fact may only act after, for instance, two physicians concur that you do not have the capacity to manage your financial affairs.

-- Living Wills – A Living Will directs your physician regarding your wishes about extending your life, or alternatively, withholding extraordinary measures and artificial nutrition and hydration when you are terminally ill or in a persistent vegetative state.
+Living Wills – A Living Will directs your physician regarding your wishes about extending your life or withholding extraordinary measures and artificial nutrition and hydration when you are terminally ill or in a persistent vegetative state.

-If you have a family member who is no longer able to handle his or her own affairs, Davies Law can petition to have that person evaluated by a physician, declared incompetent, and help you determine a suitable guardian.
+Guardianship or Conservatorship – If you have a family member who can no longer handle their affairs, Davies Law can petition to have that person evaluated by a physician, declared incompetent, and help you determine a suitable guardian.

-If it is determined by the court that the respondent or alleged incompetent person would benefit from a guardian ad litem, Davies Law can serve in that capacity to investigate the situation and make appropriate recommendations to the court regarding what is in the best interest of the respondent or alleged incompetent person.
+Suppose the court determines that the respondent or alleged incompetent person would benefit from guardian ad litem.
+In that case, Davies Law can serve in that capacity to investigate the situation and make appropriate recommendations to the court regarding what is in the best interest of the respondent or alleged incompetent person.

 Ms. Davies has served as the guardian of the estate for elderly clients in accordance with her appointment by the Clerk of the Superior Court.
 She has also served as a guardian ad litem for respondents.
-Davies Law counsels general guardians, guardians of the estate and guardians of the person in their roles for the judicially-determined, incompetent adult.
-We also assists guardians with the preparation of the requisite inventories, annual accounts, and other documentation with the Clerk of the Superior Court, Estates Division or Probate Court.
+Davies Law counsels general guardians, guardians of the estate, and guardians of the person in their roles for the judicially-determined, incompetent adult.
+We also assist guardians with preparing the requisite inventories, annual accounts, and other documentation with the Clerk of the Superior Court, Estates Division, or Probate Court.